Generation of off-critical zeros for hypercubic Epstein zeta-functions: Conclusion

-As a by-product of the formalism, we have derived the exact formula (\ref{fr}) for $\lim_{d\to 0}\zeta^{(d)}(s)/d$.
-This formula tells us that there are no critical zeros in the limit $d\to 0$.
-An open question is whether there is a gap between the critical zero with the lowest dimension $d$ or not.
-The spectrum of off-critical zeros in the limit $d\to 0$ was checked to fulfill the obligatory sum rules.
-Another check of the spectrum is that off-critical tails generated from left edge points end correctly at the $d\to 0$ off-critical zeros.
-The exact treatment of the limit $d\to\infty$ in \S\ref{Sec5}\ref{deinfinity} predicts an equidistant distribution of critical zeros along the imaginary axis (\ref{infinity}).
-This result is confirmed numerically in figure \ref{larged3} where the critical zeros (open circles and triangles) approach to the equidistant distribution (\ref{infinity}) represented by dashed lines.
+As a by-product of the formalism, we have derived the exact formula (\ref{fr}) for $\lim_{d\to 0^+}\zeta^{(d)}(s)/d$.
+This formula tells us that there are no critical zeros in the limit $d\to 0^+$.
+In the studied interval of $\rho_y$-values smaller than 45, there is always a finite gap between the axis $\rho_x=0$ and the smallest $\rho_x$-component of the critical zeros; a remaining open question is whether a non-zero gap is present for all critical zeros (with larger values of $\rho_y$).
+The spectrum of off-critical zeros in the limit $d\to 0^+$ was checked to fulfill the obligatory sum rules.
+Another check of the spectrum is that off-critical tails generated from the left edge points end correctly at the $d\to 0^+$ off-critical zeros.
+The exact treatment of the large-$d$ limit in section \ref{deinfinity} predicts an equidistant distribution of the critical zeros along the imaginary axis (\ref{infinity}).
+This result is confirmed numerically in Fig. \ref{larged3} where the critical zeros (open circles, triangles and squares) approach to for sufficiently large $d$ the equidistant distribution (\ref{infinity}) represented by the dashed lines.

-Another open question is whether the presented mechanism of generation of tails of off-critical zeros from the critical edge points is the only one.
+Another open question is whether the presented mechanism of generation of the tails of off-critical zeros from the critical edge points is the only one.
 We anticipate that it is so.